Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you don't find the time, if you don't do the work, you don't get the results."
+> "Life is about accepting the challenges along the way, choosing to keep moving forward, and savoring the journey."
-> — **Arnold Schwarzenegger**
+> — **Roy T. Bennett**

 ---